tungsten-ai/docs/docs/tungsten_model/getting_started.md

 ```

-Also, you can find a Swagger documentation in [http://localhost:3000/docs](http://localhost:3000/docs).
+Also, you can find a Swagger documentation at [http://localhost:3000/docs](http://localhost:3000/docs).

 <!-- ![tungsten-model-api](../images/model-api.png "Tungsten Model API") -->

 ### Run remotely
-To do this, you should have an account and an entered project in a Tungsten server running at [https://server.tungsten-ai.com](https://server.tungsten-ai.com).
+To do this, you should have an account and a project on a Tungsten server running at [https://server.tungsten-ai.com](https://server.tungsten-ai.com).

 If you don't have them, visit [https://webapp.tungsten-ai.com](https://webapp.tungsten-ai.com) in a browser and create them.